-However, it's fine to use 'I' when you engage in personal reflection.
-Indeed, it is almost impossible to reflect without using 'I'.
-Using 'I' gives your writing a very personal 'voice' - it suggests that you are focusing on your own thoughts, feelings or actions.
+However, it's fine to use 'l' when you engage in personal reflection.
+Indeed, it is almost impossible to reflect without using 'l'.
+Using 'l' gives your writing a very personal 'voice' - it suggests that you are focusing on your own thoughts, feelings or actions.
 For example, you might write: 'I enjoyed learning about my skills - it made me feel more confident.'